FlyingDutchmanGames/battle_box/README.md

-[ ] Visualize games better (include moves and historical turns) [x] Key through turns, and have turns be sharable via url [ ] Changing a turn does not affect history api so its easier to use back button [ ] Switch to dockerized production app
+[ ] Visualize games better (include moves and historical turns) [x] Key through turns, and have turns be sharable via url [ ] Changing a turn does not affect history api so its easier to use back button [ ] Game Engine Stats Server (# Live Games, # Most Active Lobby, # Connections)?
-  [ ] Create a prod docker file
-  [ ] rebuild prod server from docker image
-  [ ] envsubt in ubuntu setup to deal with changing hostnames [ ] Game Engine Stats Server (# Live Games, # Most Active Lobby, # Connections)?

 Nice to Haves